Tantric (album)

-Tantric is the debut album of American rock band of the same name.
+Tantric is the debut album by American rock band Tantric.
 It was released February 13, 2001, and debuted at No. 193 on the Billboard 200.
-The album would eventually peak at No. 71 and was certified gold by the RIAA on November 30, 2001.
+The album would eventually peak at No. 71 and was gold by the RIAA on November 30, 2001.
 The album released "Breakdown" as the lead single, and the follow-up singles "Astounded" and "Mourning".

 Background and recording

 In November 1998, after a turbulent relationship on the road, Todd Whitener, Jesse Vest, and Matt Taul were fired from the band Days of the New.
 The day they were fired, the three were cutting instrumental demos for what would become songs on Tantric.
 However, in the meantime, Whitener, Vest, and Taul would have to survive through low-wage jobs.

 In March 1999, singer Hugo Ferreira moved to Nashville, Tennessee, and within their first practice session together the group began developing songs.
 Within six months, the band had written a plethora of material and quickly gained a strong fan base in their native Louisville, Kentucky.
 After the band's demo caught the attention of Maverick Records late the following year, they were signed and began recording their self-titled album with producer Toby Wright.